Eusebio Kino: Missions in the Pimería Alta

 Written historic accounts of the Casa Grande in Coolidge, Arizona, begin with the journal entries of Padre Eusebio Francisco Kino when he visited the ruins in 1694.

 Father Kino began his career in the Pimería Alta on the morning of 14 March 1687, 24 years and one day before his death on 15 March 1711.
 This was the morning he left Cucurpe, a town once considered the "Rim of Christendom."

 Once Father Kino arrived in the Pimería Alta, at the request of the natives, he quickly established the first mission in a river valley in the mountains of Sonora.
 Subsequently, Kino traveled across northern Mexico, and to present day California and Arizona.
 He followed ancient trading routes established millennia prior by the natives.
 These trails were later expanded into roads.
 His many expeditions on horseback covered over 50,000 mi2, during which he mapped an area 200 mi long and 250 mi wide.
 Kino's maps were the most accurate maps of the region for more than 150 years after his death.
 Many of today's geographical features including the Colorado River were first named by Kino.

 An influential map created by Father Kino during his mission in the Pimería Alta was titled Paso por tierra a la California y sus confinantes nuevas Naciones y Misiones nuevas de la Compañía de JHS [Jesús] en la América Septentrional ("Overland Passage to California and its Contiguous New Nations and New Missions of the Society of Jesus in Northern America").
 It was based on thirty years of exploration and mapping, and it put an end to the idea of California as an island rather than a peninsula.
 Originally, in 1695, it depicted California as a peninsula but based on the presence of blue abalone shells (most likely Haliotis fulgens) from the Pacific coast in the Pimería Alta, the information from natives, and his own travels and sightings (in 1698 he ascended Cerro del Pinacate), Father Kino redrew the map in 1701.
 The map was printed in 1707 in Hamburg and Leipzig and became one of the best-known maps of northern New Spain.
-A notable colleague of Father Kino who accompanied him on one of his major travels (in 1694) and acted as the intermediary in the publication of this map and dissemination of Father Kino's knowledge in Europe was Carniolan priest Marcus Antonius Kappus.
+A notable colleague of Father Kino who accompanied him on one of his major travels (in 1694) and acted as the intermediary in the publication of this map and dissemination of Father Kino's knowledge in Europe was Carniolan priest Marko Anton Kappus.

 Father Kino was important in the economic growth of the area, working with the already agricultural indigenous native peoples and introducing them to European seed, fruits, herbs and grains.
 He also taught the natives to raise cattle, sheep and goats.
 His initial mission herd of twenty cattle imported to Pimería Alta grew during his period to 70,000.
 Historian Herbert Bolton referred to Kino as Arizona's first rancher.